-- Hold the piping page at a direct 90 degree angle and squeeze a small amount of icing out.
+- Hold the piping page at a direct 90-degree angle and squeeze a small amount of icing out.
 Release the pressure and pull your piping bag away from the cake.

 - Once you pipe the pearls, you almost always have icing sticking up into a point on each pearl.
-The trick for that is to add a bit of water on your finger and gently tap down that icing point.
+The trick for that is to add a bit of water to your finger and gently tap down that icing point.

 - You’ll need to add a bit more water to your finger about every third pearl, but it works like a charm.